Here are all the best healthy shrimp recipes! This tasty lean protein is fast and easy to cook, and makes deliciously

 Shrimp is a pretty perfect protein: it’s quick to cook, healthy, and juicy and delicious!
 One medium shrimp has only 7 calories!
 (Unbelievable, right?)
 And it takes only 2 to 4 minutes to cook on the stove.
 This makes it the perfect base for easy and healthy recipes!

 Here’s our list of healthy shrimp recipes you should know how to make!
-There’s nothing like our garlic shrimp, which comes together in just 10 minutes.
-There’s our quick shrimp tacos, that’s our go-to for both easy weeknights and dinner parties.
-And of course Asian-style shrimp and broccoli, and then shrimp marinara, Italian-style tossed in a tangy marinara sauce over pasta… Let’s just get to the recipes, shall we?
+There’s nothing like our garlic shrimp, which comes together in just 10 minutes!
+Or try quick shrimp tacos, which works for easy weeknights and dinner parties.
+Of course there’s Italian shrimp marinara, tossed in a tangy tomato sauce… Let’s just get to the recipes, shall we?

 Here's a recipe for the fastest and easiest healthy shrimp recipe: garlic shrimp!
 The cook time is only 3 to 4 minutes.
 Cooking shrimp on the stovetop barely requires thought, making it perfect for weeknight meals.
 It's flavored with garlic and lemon, and a little olive oil for good measure.
 Serve with rice or quinoa and a salad.